-The CVF, created by the College of Policing aims to support all policing professionals, now and in the future.
-It sets out nationally recognised behaviours and values, which provide a consistent foundation for national processes.
+The CVF, created by the College of Policing, aims to support all policing professionals, now and in the future.
+It sets out nationally-recognised behaviours and values, which provide a consistent foundation for national processes.
 The framework provides clear expectations of everyone working in policing, which in turn leads to standards being raised for the benefit and safety of the public.

-The Framework has six competencies and four values.
+The framework has six competencies and four values, as shown in the above image.